Ali Abbas Zafar: Career

 In May 2018, he began pre-production of the film Bharat.
 The trailer of this film was released on 22 April 2019 and it released on 5 June for Eid.
 It stars Salman Khan, Zafar's third collaboration with the actor, alongside Katrina Kaif, Disha Patani, Sunil Grover and Tabu, and is an official adaptation of the Korean film, Ode to My Father.
 It was also a major commercial success.

 In 2020, Zafar made his debut as the producer for Khaali Peeli, an action-comedy directed by debutante Maqbool Khan that starred Ishaan Khatter and Ananya Pandey in lead roles.

 Zafar's next three projects were OTT releases.
 First was the web series Tandav for Amazon Prime, a political drama starring Saif Ali Khan alongside Dimple Kapadia, Sunil Grover, Kumud Mishra, Tigmanshu Dhulia, Mohammed Zeeshan Ayyub, and others.
 It was released on 15 January 2021.
 On 16 September 2022 came the Diljit Dosanjh starrer Jogi about the 1984 anti-Sikh riots, which released on Netflix.
 It received mixed to positive reviews, with praise for the depiction of the riots but criticism for the screenplay.
 On 9 June 2023, his next film Bloody Daddy released on JioCinema.
 This action thriller film starring Shahid Kapoor also received mixed to positive reviews.

 Zafar's next project was the sci-fi action film Bade Miyan Chote Miyan with Akshay Kumar and Tiger Shroff, produced by Jackky Bhagnani under Pooja Entertainment.
 It was released on 11 April 2024, coinciding with Eid.
 However, the film was a critical and commercial disaster.

+Zafar's next directorial venture will be a yet-untitled romantic action thriller, which will mark his first collaboration with Yash Raj Films since Tiger Zinda Hai.
+Tentatively titled Fearless, the film will feature Ahaan Panday as the lead, with Sharvari, Aaishvary Thackeray, Bobby Deol and Jimmy Shergill in pivotal roles.